 Hello and welcome!
-My name is Heather Sleightholm, and I am a wife, mama, animal wrangler, knitter and painter living in northeastern Oklahoma.
+My name is Heather Sleightholm, and I am a wife, mama, animal wrangler, painter and stitcher living in northeastern Oklahoma.
 I work out of my home studio in our century-old carriage house in my prairie hometown.
-I am inspired to paint by my love of sacred and homespun things— my faith, family traditions and feast days, heritage crafts, and gardening.
+I am inspired to paint by my love of the sacred and homespun.
 I sell my work through my etsy shop and have also collaborated with various businesses through licensing and also sell in shops around the region.
 I always love hearing from friends and kindred spirits— so send me a note any time!
 I appreciate you visiting me here today, and hope you enjoy your look around!

 I began painting folk art a decade ago when my first child was a baby and I was new stay-at-home mom.
 My business in those early years was called Audrey Eclectic, after my daughter, but as she’s grown older I thought she deserved to have her name back and I evolved into more of a folksy painting style.
 I began my art business by taking part in local and regional craft shows and now I am able to sell my work through etsy to friends all over the country, and all over the world.